SmartBear/hiptest-api-documentation/source/includes/_test_runs.md

 Parameter  | Description
 ---------- | -----------
-older_than | An ISO 8601 date.
+older_than | An ISO 8601 date (YYYY-MM-DD).
 All test runs created before this date will be archived.
+Mandatory.

 ## Include tags when fetching your test run(s)